davilera/nelio-maps/readme.txt

 = 1.0.1 =
 * Modified CSS and JS handlers.
 * Fixed positioning of marker address.
+* Added version number in enqueued scripts and styles.

 = 1.0.0 =
 * First release.